Teproanyx/Prototype-Hotel-Database-Web-Application-w-Flask-MySQL/README.md

     },
     "SECRET_KEY": [PUT IN ANY VALID STRING, JUST KEEP IT SECRET] }`
-7. In the root folder of project, run flask `--app manager init-db` followed by `flask --app manager run`
+7. In the root folder of project, run flask `--app manager init-db` followed by `flask --app manager ins-example` followed by `flask --app manager run`
 8. Check your localhost; profit